filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 Before activation (network versions < 28), clients MAY implement reservation mode as a best-effort or testing feature, optionally gated by local configuration.
 However, any reservation failures (including Begin/End failures, overflow, or invariant violations) MUST NOT cause a tipset to be considered invalid under consensus.
 Pre-activation, the canonical state transition for block validity remains the legacy semantics without reservations.

 After activation (network versions ≥ 28), for any tipset at or after the configured upgrade epoch for network version 28, the state transition MUST behave as if a reservation session were applied to explicit messages in `M(T)` according to this specification.
-A tipset is valid only if there exists a reservation plan `plan_T` and an execution in reservation mode that:

-successfully calls Begin with `plan_T` (with no sender-resolution failures, insufficient-funds failures, size-limit violations, or arithmetic overflow); then processes all explicit messages in `M(T)` while maintaining the invariants above; and finally successfully calls End with all reservations fully released (i.e., with no remaining `reserved[a] > 0`).
+A tipset is valid only if there exists a reservation plan `plan_T` and an execution in reservation mode that successfully calls Begin with `plan_T` (with no sender-resolution failures, insufficient-funds failures, size-limit violations, or arithmetic overflow), then processes all explicit messages in `M(T)` while maintaining the invariants above, and finally successfully calls End with all reservations fully released (i.e., with no remaining `reserved[a] > 0`).

 If a node cannot start, maintain, or end a reservation session for a candidate tipset without violating these invariants, that tipset MUST NOT be considered valid.